NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 **GDC Data Portal: Selecting Files of Interest**
 )

 Once all files of interest have been selected, click on the *Cart* button in the upper right-hand corner.
 This will bring up the cart page, which provides an overview of all currently selected files.
-This list of files can be downloaded as a manifest file by clicking on the blue *Download Manifest* button.
+This list of files can be downloaded as a manifest file by clicking on the green *Download* button and select Manifest from the drop down.

 ![GDC Data Portal: Cart Page](images/09-15-v2_Data-Portal-Cart-Page.png) [](